 MED: Talent at the computer

 *To be supplied by authors SCREEN: (Authors: Pause for a few seconds before following the described actions.
 Proceed at a pace to allow viewers to understand what you are doing.
-Upload the file to your project site.)[TEXT: See the text protocol for details on settings] Video editor: Please show the text overlay during “...and set it as necessary….measurements.”
+Upload the file to your project site.)[TEXT: See the text protocol for details on settings] Video editor: Please show the text overlay during “...and set it as necessary….measurements.” see Nextcloud “57823_3.5.2.mp4”

 The tube with the sample and probe being manipulated